-Once again, Harry was moving almost as soon as Gibb's spoke; he knew exactly when the sentry was turning away, but had to keep his abilities secret.
+Once again, Harry was moving almost as soon as Gibb's spoke; he could sense exactly when the sentry was turning away, but followed Gibbs' calls in order to keep his abilities secret.

 A grapnel thickly wrapped in neoprene rubber to muffle it landed and caught on the top of the wall.
 Harry grasped the knotted rope that trailed down from it and pulled himself up the wall.

 The top of the wall had another simple but effective defensive measure – broken glass embedded in the mud brick.
 This was a tactic Harry had encountered regularly in Iraq and Afghanistan, and he had a long-prepared countermeasure ready.
-Reaching over his shoulder and pulled out a thin rubber mat from where it had been rolled up and pushed into a flexible canvas bag attached to the back of his armour, and slid it quietly to rest over the glass.
-With that protection, it was a simple matter to roll over the wall, keeping his body low to it to minimise his silhouette.
+Reaching over his shoulder, he pulled out a thin, tough rubber mat from where it had been rolled up and pushed into a flexible canvas bag attached to the back of his armour, and slid it quietly to rest over the glass.
+With that protection, it was a simple matter to roll over, keeping his body low to the wall to minimise his silhouette.

 Once on the other side, hanging by his fingertips, the drop was reduced to less than a metre.
 He landed in a dark patch at the base of the wall – another reason they'd chosen this spot, the noise again muffled by the nearby generators and by landing correctly, with his knees bent and all his equipment taped up to prevent it rattling.

-Harry took cover behind some stacked crates of stolen grain with Red Crescent markings, and stayed there for almost thirty seconds with his sidearm in hand, waiting to see if anyone had heard his unauthorized entry.
-He'd stuck with the Vector SMG for tonight's mission, because of its winning combination of recoil-reducing bolt, relatively light weight, and the effectiveness of its .45 calibre round on unarmoured targets … like Islamic militants.
+Harry took cover behind some stacked crates of something in sacks with Red Crescent markings - food aid, probably - and stayed there for almost thirty seconds with his sidearm in hand, waiting to see if anyone had heard his unauthorized entry.
+He'd stuck with the Vector SMG for tonight's mission, because of its winning combination of recoil-reducing bolt, relatively light weight, and the effectiveness of its .45 calibre round on unarmoured targets.
 He'd forgone the silencer, as it was too long and bulky, but he had his blades, a combat knife, and his favoured MEUSOC 1911 sidearm for that kind of work.